reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

-In test method `executeGetPaginatedRequest()`, we populate the request parameter (page=1) and execute an HTTP GET request to retrieve the first page of paginated users and verify the response.
+In the test method `executeGetPaginatedRequest()`, we populate the request parameter (page=1) and execute an HTTP GET request to retrieve the first page of paginated users and verify the response.

 ### Executing an HTTP GET Request to Get a Specific Record